 CONNECTING with the NATURAL WORLD

-The short hike up to the top of Foss Mountain is inviting to the youngest and eldest of us and offers a panoramic view that reminds us of our small place in the natural world.
+The short hike up to the top of Foss Mountain offers the youngest and eldest of us a panoramic view that reminds us of our small place in the natural world.
 Slow down, feel the wind, and notice that you are in a unique place.
 Respect other visitors.
 If the parking lot is full, please come back another time to avoid overuse.
 Join our stewardship family by being a thoughtful visitor, and by contributing time or money.
 The Eaton Conservation Commission works hard to keep the ridge from growing up to trees by tri-annual cutting, periodic prescribed burns and volunteer help.

 Foss Mountain Regulations

 Permits are required for all events and Commercial Use, no group size to exceed 15 people